Suppose you’ve researched different career paths, and now need to make a choice:

 However, you’ll keep learning about your fit and which options are best throughout your career, so information value remains important for everyone.
 A middle-aged person who has just quit a long corporate career would suddenly face more uncertainty and lower costs to experimentation than most people their age, and so might do well to go back into exploration mode for a period.

 It can be intimidating to try something new, but it’s often well worth your while.
 You don’t need to figure out your best career right away, and it’s not the norm.
 Most careers proceed via a series of steps, each of which is an experiment.
 The best you can do is have a good exploration strategy — one that minimises the costs of exploring while giving you the best possible chance of finding an even better path.

-Our podcast with Brian Christian on what we can learn from computer science about how much to explore in your career.
+Podcast: Brian Christian explains what we can learn from computer science about how much to explore in your career

 Median employee tenure was generally higher among older workers than younger ones.
 For example, the median tenure of workers ages 55 to 64 (10.4 years) was more than three times that of workers ages 25 to 34 years (3.0 years).
 A larger proportion of older workers than younger workers had 10 years or more of tenure.
 In January 2014, among workers ages 60 to 64, 58% were employed for at least 10 years with their current employer, compared with only 12% of those ages 30 to 34.